rax-incubate/gcp-mc-demo/README.md

   curl http://$MYAPP_IP/run
   ```

  - (Optional) If your Docker repo is private as it will be in most production use-cases, you need to grant access to the image in GCP Artifact registry.
-You also also use ECR if you want to upload a separate image to AWS repos and use AWS IAM.
+You can also use AWS ECR if you want to upload a separate image to AWS repos and use AWS IAM.

  	- Create an IAM policy and bind to a service account.
 Then create a secret using the generated key.